 Subparameter Value Number Default: 28 Minimum: 0 Maximum: 64K bytes divided by small X-block size Specify the number of small X-blocks to be allocated on the processor.
-Size Default: 96 bytes Minimum: 0 Maximum: 64K bytes Caution: Do not change the value of this subparameter unless instructed to do so by a Technical Support engineer.
-An incorrect value can cause total system failure.
-Specify the number of bytes to be allocated for each small X-block.
+Size Default: 96 Minimum: 0 Maximum: 64K Specify the number of bytes to be allocated for each small X-block.